 - Caulk Windows: Caulk and re-caulk any holes and places where the caulking has worn off to seal windows and prevent draughts.

-- Blinds: Vertical or horizontal blinds are highly effective at reducing summer heat gain and are a good choice if you have hot and sunny summers.
+- Blinds: Vertical or horizontal blinds are highly effective at reducing summer heat gain.

 - Curtain and Drapes: During winter, most draperies can reduce heat loss by up to 10%.
 During summers, medium-colored draperies with white plastic backings can reduce heat gain by up to 33%, leading to substantial energy savings.